michaelvaltn/For-Learning/README.md

 # For-Learning
-Projects uploaded for learning purposes.
-Please give feedback.
+Projects uploaded for learning purposes using Python 3.
+Any feedback is accepted.
 Thank You